CODEC is a Research Centre of the University of Durham exploring the interfaces between the Bible, the digital environment and contemporary culture.

 A codec is a device, either physical or virtual, hardware or software, for translating, re-coding, re-engineering the analogue and the digital.
 CODEC is not an acronym: it is a name.

 We want to see how the contemporary world interacts with the world of the theology and religion - particularly the Christian faith story.

 How do we communicate an ancient faith in a digital world?

 CODEC began in 2009 with a nationwide survey of Biblical Literacy in the UK.
-We have since developed a host of projects, research, conferences, learning opportunities; all exploring Christian Communication in the 21st century - many making use of social media and online technology.
+Since then, we have developed a host of projects, research, conferences, learning opportunities, all exploring Christian Communication in the 21st century, many of them making use of social media and online technology.

 We’ve worked alongside many churches and agencies exploring how we can improve our communication of the Gospel and how the Bible might be communicated in meaningful ways in contemporary society.